215-493-2018

 Meal Assistance

-Lutheran Church of the Resurrection members prepare meals (temporary basis) for those who are recovering from surgery, sick, have just welcomed a new baby, and other special situations.
-This ministry helps our members and neighbors and also provides a way to serve from your own kitchen.
+Lutheran Church of the Resurrection members prepare meals (on a temporary basis) for those who are recovering from surgery, sick, have just welcomed a new baby, and other special situations.
+This ministry helps our members and neighbors, and it also provides a way to serve from someone’s home kitchen.

 Serving Hearts Ministry

-We believe that we are blessed by God with spiritual gifts in our Baptism.
+We at LCR believe that we are blessed by God with spiritual gifts in our Baptism.
 Everyone has a unique combination of gifts, which we are called to use while being the hands and feet of Christ for those we meet along life’s journey.
-All gifts are of equal importance and all can be used to God’s glory.
+All gifts are of equal importance, and all can be used for God’s glory.

 The Serving Hearts Ministry is here to assist you in realizing your gifts as you open your heart to serve.
 There are many ways to serve and many opportunities within our congregation.
 We are always open to new ministry opportunities and are willing to assist you get a new idea off the ground.